Safe Routes to School E-News

 March has been a busy month for transportation, with the Senate passing MAP-21 after including better provisions for bicycling and walking, and the National Bike Summit.
 But, that momentum has ground to a halt with the House opting to pass a 90-day extension rather than passing the Senate’s bill.
 We are pushing the House to either pass MAP-21 or to vote to restore funding for Safe Routes to School and Transportation Enhancements; you can help too! + Read more

-2. National Partnership’s Call for Steering Committee Nominations
+2. Safe Routes Partnership’s Call for Steering Committee Nominations

 Deadline to apply is May 10; all nominees must be partner affiliates

-The Safe Routes to School National Partnership (National Partnership) is now accepting nominations for several Steering Committee positions.
-Our Steering Committee, a diverse group of up to 21 members, functions as the National Partnership’s Board of Directors and holds decision-making responsibility for the National Partnership.
+The Safe Routes Partnership (Safe Routes Partnership) is now accepting nominations for several Steering Committee positions.
+Our Steering Committee, a diverse group of up to 21 members, functions as the Safe Routes Partnership’s Board of Directors and holds decision-making responsibility for the Safe Routes Partnership.
 The estimated time commitment for Steering Committee members is eight hours a month.
 Applications are due May 10, 2012.
 For detailed information on the call for nominations and to download the nominations form, click here.

 3. Help Us Welcome Our Newest Staff

 Safe Routes Partnership hires six staff to help support the state network project

 The Safe Routes Partnership recently hired six new staff members as advocacy organizers to support our Safe Routes to School state network project thanks to the generous support of Robert Wood Johnson Foundation.
 The state advocacy organizers are focused on advancing policy reform, which will result in the award and obligation of federal transportation funds, street-scale improvements and joint-use agreements.
 Please join us in welcoming the following new staff members, and reach out to get involved in your state: